 And here it comes, the gravel bike shoe, as we prophesied some time ago.
 The Sidi Gravel MTB shoe is the first shoe designed specifically for gravel riding.

 It features a new upper made from politex and mesh drilled on the inside.
-The “politex” is a material made by several overlapping layers with different physical-mechanical properties, the compacted PVC is then coupled between two fabrics (knitted fabric + felt), it offers strong resistance to ripping, tearing, stretching, and fading.
+The “politex” is a material made of several overlapping layers with different physical-mechanical properties, the compacted PVC is then coupled between two fabrics (knitted fabric + felt), it offers strong resistance to ripping, tearing, stretching, and fading.

 The Toe area is reinforced for additional foot protection and a rear cup of anatomically shaped plastic reduces heel slip and provides increased power transfer.

 The BOA dials are TECHNO-3 SYSTEM, SIDI’s patent.
 They fit along the entire length of the shoe, adapting the upper to the shape of the foot for a personalised fit.
 The BOA dials are also serviceable and replaceable.